ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The following terms are used:

 {: vspace="0"}
-Claim:
+Property:
 : A piece of information, in the form of a key-value pair.

-Environment-Claim Tuple (ECT):
+Environment-Property Tuple (EPT):

-: A structure containing a set of values that describe a Target Environment plus a set of measurement / Claim values that describe properties of the Target Environment.
+: A structure containing a set of values that describe a Target Environment plus a set of measurement / Property values that describe properties of the Target Environment.
-The ECT also contains authority which identifies the entity that authored the ECT.
+The EPT also contains authority which identifies the entity that authored the EPT.

-> *[Ned] Suggest we use Environment-Properties Tuple (EPT) since the use of claim here is more focused than what is possible given the definition above.*

 reference state:
-: Claims that describe various alternative states of a Target Environment.
-Reference Values Claims typically describe various possible states due to versioning, manufactruing practices, or supplier configuration options.
+: Properties that describe various alternative states of a Target Environment.
+Reference Values Properties typically describe various possible states due to versioning, manufactruing practices, or supplier configuration options.
 See also {{Section 2 of -rats-endorsements}}.

 actual state:
-: Claims that describe a Target Environment instance at a given point in time.
-Endorsed Values and Evidence typically are Claims about actual state.
+: Properties that describe a Target Environment instance at a given point in time.
+Endorsed Values and Evidence typically are Properties about actual state.
 An Attester may be composed of multiple components, where each component may represent a scope of appraisal.
 See also {{Section 2 of -rats-endorsements}}.

 Authority:
 : The entity asserting that a claim is true.
-Typically, a Claim is asserted using a cryptographic key to digitally sign the Claim.
+Typically, a Property is asserted using a cryptographic key to digitally sign the Property.
 A cryptographic key can be a proxy for a human or organizational entity.

 Appraisal Claims Set (ACS):
-: A structure that holds ECTs that have been appraised.
+: A structure that holds EPTs that have been appraised.
 The ACS contains Attester state that has been authorized by Verifier processing and Appraisal Policy.

 Appraisal Policy:
-: A description of the conditions that, if met, allow acceptance of Claims.
-Typically, the entity asserting a Claim should have knowledge, expertise, or context that gives credibility to the assertion.
+: A description of the conditions that, if met, allow acceptance of Properties.
+Typically, the entity asserting a Property should have knowledge, expertise, or context that gives credibility to the assertion.
 Appraisal Policy resolves which entities are credible and under what conditions.
 See also "Appraisal Policy for Evidence" in {{-rats-arch}}.

 Attestation Results Set (ARS):
-: A structure that holds results of Appraisal and ECTs that are to be conveyed to a Relying Party.
+: A structure that holds results of Appraisal and EPTs that are to be conveyed to a Relying Party.

 ### Internal Representation of Conceptual Messages {#sec-ir-cm}

 Conceptual Messages are the inputs to a Verifier and may include Evidence, Reference Values, Endorsed Values, or Appraisal Policy.
 Internal representations of Conceptual Messages are defined by {{sec-ir-evidence}}, {{sec-ir-ref-val}}, and {{sec-ir-end-val}}.
-The internal representation of Conceptual Messages are constructed from a common building block structure called Environment-Claims Tuple (ECT).
+The internal representation of Conceptual Messages are constructed from a common building block structure called Environment-Properties Tuple (EPT).
-Additionally, ECTs define an internal representation of the ACS and ARS.
+Additionally, EPTs define an internal representation of the ACS and ARS.
 See {{sec-ir-acs}} and {{sec-ir-ars}}.

-ECTs have six attributes:
+EPTs have six attributes:

 1. The environment.
 2. The properties of the environment.